Form 1099-MISC (Miscellaneous Income)

 - Gross proceeds of $600 or more paid to an attorney, or withheld federal income tax under the backup withholding rules regardless of the amount of the payment.

 One must also file Form 1099-MISC if at least $5,000 of consumer products were sold to a buyer for resale anywhere other than a permanent retail establishment.

 If you are filing 250 or more returns you are required to file electronically.
 However, the IRS encourages you to file electronically even if you are filing less than 250 returns.
-ExpressTaxfilings.com is the easiest - we transmit it all to the IRS for you!
+ExpressTaxFilings.com is the easiest way to file - we transmit everything to the IRS for you!
 Or, you can print paper copies and mail them to the IRS and your recipients.
 For more information regarding IRS Form 1099-MISC visit https://www.irs.gov/pub/irs-pdf/f1099msc.pdf

 - Sign into your ExpressTaxFilings account